In-patient luxury rehab center in Thailand

 Drug tolerance leads to dependence through a constant increase in the dosages to experience the same effects, which leads to the abovementioned physical and psychological symptoms.
 These symptoms make a person believe they need to continue using the drug.
 This is often called problematic use.

-Furthermore, drug tolerance could affect the odds of side effects.
-For many people, drug tolerance is a way to reduce the risk of adverse reactions.
-But, that doesn’t always work.
-For instance, even if you are not feeling drunk after consuming a lot of alcohol, ethanol can still damage your brain.
+Furthermore, drug tolerance affects the odds of side effects.
+For certain people, drug tolerance is a way to reduce the risk of adverse reactions, but that doesn’t always work.
+For instance, even if you are not feeling drunk after consuming a lot of alcohol, ethanol still damages your brain.
 The damage increases the more you abuse the substance.

 2. Drug addiction